michel-iwaniec/bb-studio/README.md

 Your NES game can be run on an Everdrive N8 Pro, by placing your built .nes file in a subdirectory on the sdcard along with the provided bbstudio.rbf.
 This contains an Everdrive N8 Pro implementation of the custom mapper BB Studio requires.

-For running on a PC you can instead use a customized version of the Mesen emulator [downloadable here](https://github.com/michel-iwaniec/Mesen2/releases/tag/Mesen2-with-bbstudio-mapper).
+For running on a PC you can instead use a customized version of the Mesen emulator [downloadable here](https://github.com/michel-iwaniec/Mesen2/releases/tag/Mesen2-with-bbstudio-mapper-v4).

+This emulator is also currently bundled with BB Studio to make launching via "Game" -> "Run" easier.

 ### Using music in your project

 BB Studio uses the FamiStudio sound engine, so any songs in your game need to be re-created with FamiStudio.

+BB Studio currently uses FamiStudio 4.3.0, so please use that version to play it safe.

 A future version may support auto-converting Game Boy songs to FamiStudio format.
 But re-making your song in FamiStudio will always be the recommended option for best results.